paulafortuna/abusive_harms_fastText/README.md

 In this repository we have the scripts that support the fastText experiment of our paper:

-The complete experiment pipeline can be found [here](https://github.com/paulafortuna/IP-M_abusive_models_generalize).
+The complete experiment pipeline for this paper can be found [here](https://github.com/paulafortuna/IP-M_abusive_models_generalize).

 We ran the model in its version 0.9.2 with 300 dimension-FastText pretrained vectors, Skipgram Hierarchical softmax loss function, learning rate of 1.0, considering 1 as minimal number of word occurrences, bi-grams, and 25 epochs.